-Context - Exploration of recreation opportunities is encouraged to build on the significant tourism amenities in the area (Map 4).
-The area is well served by Lakeland Provincial Recreation Area within the Plan Area and Lakeland Provincial Park outside of the Plan Area.
+Context - Exploration of enhancing recreation opportunities is encouraged (Map 4).
+The area is well served by Whitefish Lake, Fork Lake Recreation Area, and Lakeland Provincial Recreation Area outside of the Plan Area.
+Generally, there is no expectation of new trail development in the Plan Area.